Center for Health & Wellbeing Construction Begins

 The fitness component will feature a new Peggy & Philip B. Crosby Wellness Center Y, operated by the Central Florida YMCA.
 The new Crosby Y will include two pools ― one with four lanes dedicated to lap swimming, and one specifically for warm-water therapy and aquatic exercise.
 It will also feature upgraded locker rooms; two large multipurpose fitness rooms for group exercise; a large, functional open space for exercise equipment and weights; and an expanded child watch area.

 The medicine component will be anchored by Florida Hospital.
 The 15,000-square-foot space will feature medical offices and clinical spaces to be staffed by professionals and specialists, offering a one-stop shop for wellness and medical consultation.
-It will also be home to Florida Hospital Sports Medicine and Rehabilitation, which will feature physical therapists and massages to help patients have an improved quality of life.
+It will also be home to Florida Hospital Sports Medicine and Rehabilitation, which will feature physical therapy, massage, and other integrative medicine services.

 For more information on the Center for Health and Wellbeing, visit www.wphf.org/chwb.